DigitalRuby/DRColorPicker/README.md

 <p>In order to give back to the community, I have open sourced this color picker under the MIT license.</p>

+<p>Are you using DRColorPicker in your own app?
+Send me an email (jjxtra AT gmail DOT com) and I'll post your app here under the "Apps Using" section.</p>

 <p>DRColorPicker is a world class color picker for iOS.
 Here is a list of the features:</p>

 <ul>